 We are also a partner in South Carolina Rivers Forever, a coalition of organizations, citizens and river users who believe healthy rivers make healthy communities.
 "South Carolina needs strong laws to protect our rivers and river users by ensuring sustainable, healthy flows.
 The Surface Water Withdrawal Act does not protect our rivers and downstream users from overuse by large farms.
 Our rivers and farmers deserve better.
 Help us protect them."

-Friends of the Reedy River hosts three river clean-ups each year including our Spring Clean-up, a HOG Day clean-up, and a fall Riversweep.
+Friends of the Reedy River hosts multiple river cleanups each year including our Spring Cleanup and a fall Riversweep.
+We also engage the public to help with restoration projects along the Reedy River and its tributaries.
 Learn more here.

 Friends of the Reedy River’s continuing priorities are the conservation and restoration of land along the banks of the river and its tributaries, encouraging improved watershed management to minimize stormwater impacts and sedimentation, water quality monitoring, recreation resource development, and education.